EricKnecht/resume/README.md

 #### Infrastructure Engineer, republic wireless
 I help build and scale the systems that support [republic wireless](http://republicwireless.com)
+  - Created an automated build and deployment system for the team's java application using a combination of Jenkins, Puppet, and Mcollective
+  - Created a simple web interface with ruby to automate all management tasks for the team's infrastructure.
+    This included:
+      - Changing log levels on the fly
+      - Scaling out to more instances in 2 mouse clicks
+      - Viewing application logs
+      - Clearing Varnish and Ehcache

 ### Fidelity Investments, Durham, NC
 #### Software Engineer